TV Tropes Needs Your Help

 - Earthburrow that was: The space gypsy homeworld was destroyed by a supernova thousands of years ago.

 - Embarrassing First Name: In the 1987 version of "The Great Chocolate Biscuit Caper", DC Bones reveals his first name to be Tom.
-Damien and Fluff are, naturally, quick to make the reference.
+Naturally, both Damien and Fluff ask if he knows 'Green, Green Grass Of Home'.
 This joke is omitted from the 2005 remake, since Bones is replaced by DC Fusky for most of the episode.
+Additionally, Bones' first name has been established elsewhere to actually be Meic.

 - Embarrassing Old Photo: In "The Great Chocolate Biscuit Caper" Gemma and Damien find their family photo album, and threaten to show people at the spaceport baby pictures of one another.